Additional photos of all my work, including work not displayed here, are available in my Costume Gallery.

 Daenerys Targaryen - Game of Thrones

 This was made based on a dress worn by the character Daenerys Targaryen in the second season of Game of Thrones.
-The blue fabric is habbotai silk which I added gold texture to using a stippling sponge.
+The textile is habbotai silk to which I added a gold texture to using a stippling sponge.
 The bottom of the skirt and "cloak" were ombré dyed and then the whole garment was twisted while wet to create a wrinkle texture that would assist with draping.
 The gold belt and shoulder pieces are leather.

 Photo Gallery: Daenerys Targaryen

 For this costume I used Tudor-era design elements to create an original design to recycle fabric from an old project.
 Stitching was done mostly by hand to preserve authenticity, including embroidery along the hems, thread-covered buttons, and hand-worked buttonholes.
 The doublet has hidden lacing down the center front with hand-worked eyelets.
-The pattern for the doublet was sourced from The Tudor Tailor by Ninya Mikhaila and Jane Malcolm-Davies; I patterned all the other garments myself.
+The pattern for the doublet was sourced from The Tudor Tailor by Ninya Mikhaila and Jane Malcolm-Davies; all garments drafted by me.

 Photo Gallery: Rosethorn

 I made this American Reform dress based on a photograph of Dr. Mary Edwards Walker taken in the 1860s.
 While dress reformers often had their own personal style preferences, and indeed the shape of the trousers was a subject for debate, I appreciate the preference in Dr. Walker's community for a straight-legged trouser.
 Mine are drafted based on measurements I took of a pair of late 19th century men's trousers and the bodice is drafted in much the same way with measurements from an 1860s afternoon bodice.

 The dress reform style endured until the last of the lifelong adherents passed away in the early twentieth century.
 I have styled my accessories for an event focused on the later 1800s.